Gradient Descent as Implicit EM in Distance-Based Neural Models: Limits and Failure Modes

 \subsection{Scale and Collapse}

-A full Gaussian mixture model includes a log-determinant term in the likelihood---a penalty on the volume of each component's covariance.
+A full Gaussian mixture model includes a log-determinant term in the likelihood, a penalty on the volume of each component's covariance.
 This term prevents collapse: without it, a component could shrink its covariance to zero, placing infinite density on a single point and achieving unbounded likelihood.
 The log-determinant diverges as the covariance collapses, counterbalancing the density gain.

 Most neural objectives omit this term.
 Cross-entropy and attention softmax operate on distances or scores without explicit volume penalties.
-The implicit EM dynamics still hold---gradients are still responsibility-weighted---but nothing prevents the learned metric from degenerating.
+The implicit EM dynamics still hold (gradients remain responsibility-weighted), but nothing in the objective prevents the learned metric from degenerating.
 A network can learn to map all inputs to nearby points, collapsing the distance structure and trivializing the responsibilities.
+(Section~\ref{sec:volume} shows that for linear-layer distances the exact volume term is available in network primitives at the cost of one log-determinant; the analysis here concerns the common case where it is omitted.)

-In practice, collapse is often avoided through implicit mechanisms: weight decay regularizes the scale of projections; layer normalization constrains activation magnitudes; architectural choices like residual connections preserve signal diversity.
-These interventions work, but they are not derived from the objective---they are heuristics that happen to stabilize geometry.
+In practice, collapse is often avoided through mechanisms external to the objective: weight decay regularizes the scale of projections, layer normalization constrains activation magnitudes, and architectural choices such as residual connections preserve signal diversity.
+These interventions stabilize the geometry, but none is derived from the objective whose pathology it controls.

 The implicit EM framework clarifies why collapse is a risk.
 When components are updated in proportion to their responsibilities, a component that captures slightly more mass receives stronger gradients, captures more mass still, and can dominate entirely.
 This positive feedback is inherent to EM dynamics and is classically controlled by the volume term.
-Neural networks remove that control and rely on other mechanisms to fill the gap.
+Neural networks omit that control and rely on other mechanisms to fill the gap.
 The framework does not solve this problem; it explains why the problem exists.